Novated Lease: Early Termination Consequences

 If your novated lease term is 60 months but you want to terminate the agreement after 36 months, you have to pay the remaining 24 months.
 If the monthly payment is $200, you will have to come up with $4,800 to get out.

-There are lessors, however, that do not require making the remaining payments, but instead, charging a flat amount or allowing for several monthly payments.
+However, some lessors do not require making the remaining payments, but instead, charging a flat amount or allowing for several monthly payments.

 Meanwhile, early termination fees can be based on a sliding scale, which means that the amount you must pay decreases as you spend more time on the lease: